publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395w–3b.md

 [Pub.
 L. 108–173, title III, § 303(d)(2)][/us/pl/108/173/s303/d/2], Dec.
 8, 2003, [117 Stat.
 2252][/us/stat/117/2252], provided that:

-> “Not later than July 1, 2008, the Secretary \[of Health and Human Services\] shall submit to Congress a report on the program conducted under section 1847B of the Social Security Act \[this section\], as added by paragraph (1).
-Such report shall include information on savings, reductions in cost-sharing, access to competitively biddable drugs and biologicals, the range of choices of contractors available to physicians, the satisfaction of physicians and of individuals enrolled under this part \[probably means part B of title XVIII of the Social Security Act, which is classified to this part\], and information comparing prices for drugs and biologicals under such section and section 1847A of such Act \[[section 1395w–3a of this title][/us/usc/t42/s1395w–3a]\], as added by subsection (c).”
+> “Not later than July 1, 2008, the Secretary \[of Health and Human Services\] shall submit to Congress a report on the program conducted under section 1847B of the Social Security Act \[[42 U.S.C.
+1395w–3b][/us/usc/t42/s1395w–3b]\], as added by paragraph (1).
+Such report shall include information on savings, reductions in cost-sharing, access to competitively biddable drugs and biologicals, the range of choices of contractors available to physicians, the satisfaction of physicians and of individuals enrolled under this part \[probably means part B of title XVIII of the Social Security Act, [42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], and information comparing prices for drugs and biologicals under such section and section 1847A of such Act \[[42 U.S.C.
+1395w–3a][/us/usc/t42/s1395w–3a]\], as added by subsection (c).”

  __Application of 2003 Amendment to Physician Specialties__